 - Ability to perform the physical requirements of the position, as indicated under Working Conditions

-- Ability to maintain emotional stability under fatigue and/or stress
+- Ability to maintain professional demeanor under fatigue and/or stress

 - Interpersonal skills consistent with community policing of a diverse student and employee population

 JOB DIMENSIONS – Knowledge of work, planning and organization, self-reliance, sensitivity, attention to detail, work standards, initiative, stress tolerance, technical/professional self-development, analysis/judgment, commitment to the college, teamwork, dependability, written communication, informal communication, oral presentations.

 COMPENSATION – This is a part-time hourly position for which the 2016-17 base pay range is $15.75 – $21.75 per hour, commensurate with experience and qualifications.

 APPLICATION DEADLINE – Applications will be accepted until position is filled.

 Email cover letter, resume, copies of transcripts and credentials, and three professional references to: email@example.com

 Roscommon, MI 48653

 * This job description is intended to describe the type and level of work being performed by a person in this position.
 It is not an exhaustive list of all duties and responsibilities required by a person so classified.